marcelpetrick/DevNotes/BeenThereSeenThat/20230427_EdgeImpulseConference2023/README.md

 # sleep stage prediction
 * with Oura ring
 * previously they collect the data, labeled it manually and then had a gold standard
-* later they used the Our ring t collect the data and create a fitting model, which gave the same results
+* later they used the Oura ring to collect the data and create a fitting model, which gave the same results
 * getting gold standard label data is really hard
   * super expensive, lots of data (both on device and later), multiple sensor, time-alignment issues, requires interaction with research labs
   * ideally: very short feedback loop